mariusghitulescu/visualizer/readme.txt

 *above descriptions were partially taken from Google Visualization API site*

-The plugins works perfectly with the all <a href="http://justfreethemes.com" rel="friend">free</a> or <a href="http://www.codeinwp.com/blog/best-wordpress-themes/" rel="friend">premium WordPress themes</a>
+The plugins works perfectly with the all <a href="http://themeisle.com/wordpress-themes/free/" rel="friend">free</a> or <a href="http://www.codeinwp.com/blog/best-wordpress-themes/" rel="friend">premium WordPress themes</a>

+**About us:**

+We are a young team of WordPress enthusiasts who enjoy developing <a href="http://themeisle.com/wordpress-plugins/" rel="friend" target="_blank">free WordPress plugins</a> and <a href="http://themeisle.com/wordpress-themes/" rel="friend" target="_blank">themes</a> for small businesses and startups.
+Check them out and let us know what you think, our goal is to build fully fledged products that will solve your needs.

+We also love to blog at CodeinWP and help our users finding the <a href="http://www.codeinwp.com/blog/best-wordpress-shared-hosting-providers/" rel="friend">best hosting</a> or <a href="http://justfreethemes.com/" rel="friend">themes</a>.

+**More from us**

+- <a href="http://justfreethemes.com/" rel="friend" target="_blank">JustFreeThemes</a> - Find the best free WordPress Themes
+- <a href="http://www.codeinwp.com/" rel="friend" target="_blank">CodeinWP</a> - Turn your PSD file into a WordPress Theme
+- <a href="http://revive.social/" rel="friend" target="_blank">Revive.Social</a> - WordPress plugins for Social Media marketers

+Check-out the <a href="http://www.codeinwp.com/blog/intergeo-maps-plugin-review/" target="_blank" rel="friend">Intergeo review</a> and find out some of the <a href="http://www.codeinwp.com/blog/top-non-obvious-wordpress-plugins/" target="_blank" rel="friend">best WordPress plugins</a>.

 ### Knowledge Base ###